How to Automate Email Responses with AI: A 2024 Tutorial

 1. HubSpot Sales Hub

 HubSpot Sales Hub is a comprehensive sales CRM with built-in AI-powered email automation capabilities.
-It’s a particularly strong choice for sales teams looking to streamline their communication and improve lead engagement.
+It’s a particularly strong choice for sales teams looking to their communication and improve lead engagement.

 Key Features: